freeCodeCamp/freeCodeCamp/docs/i18n-languages/README.md

 -->

-> Documentation for your spoken language if available can be found in their directories.
-Please note: Sometimes these translations may not be upto date with the english versions.
+> Documentation for other languages if available can be found in their directories.
+Please note: Sometimes these translations may not be up-to-date with the English versions.